Opportunities and Limitations in Broadband Sensing: Introduction

 \cite{Fujiwara1995}.
 The QFI tells us, via the Cramer-Rao bound \cite{braunstein1994statistical}, how well an unbiased estimator of $\theta $ can approximate its true value.
 In particular, given $m$ copies of $\ket{\psi_\theta}$ the variance of any unbiased estimator $\hat{\theta}$ must satisfy $\text{Var}(\hat{\theta}) \geq \frac{1}{mJ(\theta)}$.
-Furthermore, this bound can be saturated, so the more Fisher information a protocol has, the better you can estimate $\theta$.
+This bound can be saturated, so the more quantum Fisher information a protocol has, the better one can estimate $\theta$ \cite{braunstein1994statistical}.